Sherlockboy/LaravelStore/README.md

 ##### For Guest

-Guest has form which allows to add delivery address information (`address form`) - Full name, email, Country, City, Street, Zip and phone.
+Guest has form which allows to add delivery address information (`address form`) - Full name, Email, Country, City, Street, Zip and phone.
-This information will be saved not as address but as part of order itself.
+This information will be saved not as `address` entity but as part of `order` entity itself.

 ##### For Authorized user